|Nutrition Facts (per serving)|

 Place soy sauce in a shallow dish and add the tofu.
 Marinate, covered and refrigerated for at least 30 minutes, turning once or twice to marinate evenly.

 Gather the blackening seasoning ingredients.

-In a small bowl, combine the paprika, pepper, salt, garlic powder, onion powder, cayenne pepper, oregano, and thyme.
+In a small bowl, combine the paprika, pepper, garlic powder, onion powder, cayenne pepper, oregano, and thyme.
 Mix well.

 Prepare the Tofu